emon654/SM-Ware/README.md

 # SM-Ware
-This repository is the start of School Management Ware.
-An open source software where all kinds of institutions can utlize to manage their students and information.
+This repository is the start of an on-cloud premise appplication (Portfolio).
+An open source software or hosted where all kinds of haelthcare facilities can utlize to manage their patient records.